CitrixLab/Tripmatic/README.md

 **Instructions:**

 Option 1.
+Download localy to your computer:

+   1. Click "<> Code"
+   2. See "Local"
-Download directly to your computer in Zip File(Tripmatic.zip)
+   3. Download in Zip File(Tripmatic.zip)

 Option 2.
 Clone this repository: